-Debt consolidation obviously does not reduce the amount you owe, but it should result in you paying less interest in the long run, if done right.
-Another benefit of debt consolidation may be a lower monthly payment achieved through a reduced interest rate, a longer repayment period, or a combination of the two.
-The process also provides the simplicity of a single payment for all of your debts as well as the reassurance of having a line of sight to debt freedom.
+Debt consolidation means paying off multiple debts with a single loan or line of credit, allowing the borrower to make just one payment per month on the total amount they owe.
+Debt consolidation does not reduce the amount you owe, but it should result in you paying less interest in the long run, if done right.
+Another benefit of debt consolidation may be a lower monthly payment achieved through a reduced interest rate, a longer repayment period, or both.

 Types of Debt Consolidation

 Debt consolidation is a rather broad term, and the process can take on a number of different forms as a result.
 It is important to understand and consider all of your options prior to moving forward with any particular plan.

 While certain loans are branded as being specifically for debt consolidation, the truth is that you can use any type of personal loan to pay off other amounts owed, which consolidates your debt.
 You just need to get approved for a big enough loan with a low enough rate and the right repayment period to make the transaction worthwhile.

 Homeowners can take out a second mortgage, a home equity loan, or a home equity line of credit (HELOC).
 This basically entails using the equity you have amassed in your home as collateral for money that can be used to pay off other debts.